-Selecting debt consolidation we broke another rule of personal finance: never make unsecured debt into secured debt.
-That simply means that all debt on credit cards is unsecured – the worse that could happen if you don’t pay an unsecured debt is a lot of unpleasantness.
+By selecting debt consolidation we broke another rule of personal finance: never make unsecured debt into secured debt.
+That simply means that all debt on credit cards is unsecured – the worst that could happen if you don’t pay an unsecured debt is a lot of unpleasantness.
 On the other hand, if you stop paying a secured debt you lose your collateral; in our case, this would have been our house (or a large proportion of our equity in the house).

 These are essential rules!
 Still, we broke them and paid off our debt in record time.
 It could have gone the other way…maybe.
 Although I never allowed the possibility of failure and loss to enter my mind.

 Here are the reasons why I still believe debt consolidation is a good idea and what you may wish to take into account so there are no nasty surprises.
-Because you see, just like there is no free lunch, there is no idea that is universally good.
+Because you see, just like there is no free lunch, there is no universally good idea.

 Why may you consider debt consolidation?

 There are conditions under which we must consider debt consolidation and forget about the rules.
 After all, if life has taught me anything, it is that our life choices rely on probabilities, not absolutes.
 Here are the possibilities, mainly about paying off debt, for which you must account:

 - Your debt is on high-interest credit cards, and you are struggling to pay any of the principal off.

 - You wish to save on interest.

 - Your debt is large (or it is a large proportion of your take-home pay).

 - You wish to speed up your debt payment.